acquitelol/chxry-nea/report/report.typ

 For all of the components I have chosen to use the Rust programming language for its high performance.
 This was especially a consideration for the emulator, as the virtual machine needs to be able to run at the clients target speed of at least 1 MHz, meaning each cycle has to be executed in under 1 #(sym.mu)s.

 For the user interface, the client opted for a cross-platform desktop application, leaving different choices of how to implement the user interface.
-- Dear ImGui #cite(<imgui>)
+- Dear ImGui @imgui
-  - Implemented in C++, however there are Rust bindings availible.
+  - Implemented in C++, however there are Rust bindings available.
   - Immediate mode UI, meaning each frame the UI is reconstructed based on the current state.
 This means no state has to be synchronised between UI elements and the backing data.
   - Widely used and documented.
   - Would require implementing a backend to draw the outputted vertex data; I could reuse the rendering backend from my EPQ for this.
-- egui #cite(<egui>)
+- egui @egui
   - Implemented in Rust, meaning the API will be more ergonomic to use.
   - Immediate mode with a similar API to ImGui.
-  - Also includes eframe, a cross platform backend.
+  - Also includes eframe, a cross-platform backend.
-- Tauri #cite(<tauri>)
+- Tauri @tauri
   - A framework for building desktop applications using web technologies, similar to electron.
   - Using css to design the UI allows more flexibility than immediate mode libraries.
-  - Data has to be constantly serialized and sent between the UI Javascript and the internal rust emulation code.
+  - Data must be constantly serialized and sent between the UI Javascript and the internal rust emulation code.
 Based on these factors, I opted to use egui for the user interface.

 === Existing Architectures